-How do I troubleshoot an unresponsive website hosted on my EC2 instance?
+Why can't I connect to a website that is hosted on my EC2 instance?

-I can't connect to my public website hosted on my Amazon Elastic Compute Cloud (Amazon EC2) instance.
+I can't connect to a public website that is hosted on my Amazon Elastic Compute Cloud (Amazon EC2) instance.
 How do I resolve this?

 Check the instance's system logs for boot errors.

-- For kernel panic errors, see I'm receiving a "Kernel panic" error after I've upgraded the kernel or tried to reboot my EC2 Linux instance.
+- If you see a kernel panic error, see I'm receiving a "Kernel panic" error after I've upgraded the kernel or tried to reboot my EC2 Linux instance.
 How can I fix this?

 - For other operating system errors, see My EC2 Linux instance failed the instance status check due to operating system issues.
 How do I troubleshoot this?